 What is gestational diabetes?

-Gestational diabetes is high blood sugar that first occurs during pregnancy.
+Gestational diabetes is high blood sugar that is first diagnosed during pregnancy.
 High blood sugar can cause problems for you and your baby.
-But with treatment, most women can control their blood sugar and have healthy babies.
-Blood sugar levels usually go back to normal after the baby is born.
+With treatment and lifestyle changes, you can manage your blood sugar and have a healthy baby.
+Blood sugar levels often go back to normal after you give birth.

 What causes it?

 Insulin is a hormone that helps your body use and store sugar.
 During pregnancy, the placenta makes other hormones that make it hard for insulin to control blood sugar.
-Gestational diabetes develops when the mother's body can't make enough insulin to keep blood sugar levels in a safe range.
+Gestational diabetes develops when your body can't make enough insulin to keep blood sugar levels in a safe range.

 What are the symptoms?

 Gestational diabetes may not cause symptoms, so you need to be tested for it.
-Some women may have symptoms such as being very thirsty or having blurred vision.
+You may have symptoms such as being very thirsty or having blurred vision.

 How is it diagnosed?

 The oral glucose tolerance test is used to diagnose the condition.
-Most women get this screening test for gestational diabetes between the 24th and 28th weeks of pregnancy.
+You may get this screening test for gestational diabetes between the 24th and 28th weeks of pregnancy.

 How is gestational diabetes treated?

-Controlling your blood sugar is the key to preventing problems during pregnancy and birth.
-You may be able to control your blood sugar if you change the way you eat and get regular moderate exercise.
+Managing your blood sugar is the key to preventing problems during pregnancy, birth, and after your baby is born.
+You may be able to manage your blood sugar with a healthy diet and regular exercise.
 You may also need to take diabetes medicine or give yourself insulin shots.

 Health Tools help you make wise health decisions or take action to improve your health.

 During pregnancy, the placenta makes several other hormones.
 Some of these hormones make it hard for insulin to do its job.
-The mother's body needs to make more insulin to control sugar levels.
-Gestational diabetes develops when her body can't make enough insulin to keep blood sugar levels in a safe range.
+So your body needs to make more insulin.
+Gestational diabetes develops when your body can't make enough insulin to keep blood sugar levels in a safe range.

 What Increases Your Risk